alok/notational-fzf-vim/README.md

 " Boolean.
 Wrap text in preview window. let g:nv_wrap_preview_text = 1

-" Integer.
-Width of preview window.
-72 characters by default. let g:nv_preview_width = 72
+" Float.
+Width of preview window as a percentage of screen's width.
+40% by default. let g:nv_preview_width = 40

 " String.
 Determines where the preview window is.
 Valid options are: 'right', 'left', 'up', 'down'. let g:nv_preview_direction = 'right'